Data Selection via Optimal Control for Language Models: Method

 \textbf{Inner loops:} In each iteration of the outer loop, we run the \textit{forward inner loop} to compute $\vtdo$ according to \Eqref{eq:pmp_gd} from $t=0$ to $t=T-1$, equivalent to training the LM with GD using the current data quality scores to re-weight the per-instance losses.
 After that, $\vldo$ is computed from $t=T-1$ to $t=0$ with \Eqref{eq:pmp_lam} in the \textit{reverse inner loop}, based on $\vtdo$ obtained from the forward inner loop.

 \textbf{Update of $\vgao$:} $\vgao$ is supposed to be updated according to \Eqref{eq:pmp_max} with $\vtdo$ and $\vldo$ computed in the inner loops. \Eqref{eq:pmp_max} indicates that the new $\vgao$ should be set as a one-hot vector, where the element corresponding to the highest $\sum_{t=0}^{T-1}{\vldop}^\top\nabla l(\xtrn_n, \vtdo)$ value is set to 1 and the others are set to 0.
-However, this ``hard'' update is unstable, as it causes training the LM with only one example in the upcoming outer loop iteration.
+However, this ``hard'' update is unstable, as it causes training the LM with only one example in the upcoming outer loop iteration \footnote{{This does not imply that one single example is optimal for data selection due to the necessity but not sufficiency of Theorem~\ref{trm:pmp}.
+See Appendix~\ref{app:optimality} for a detailed discussion}}.
 Therefore, Algorithm~\ref{alg:method} adopts a ``soft'' update, which increases $\vgao$ by a value proportional to $\sum_{t=0}^{T-1}\vldp^\top\nabla l(\xtrn_n, \vtd)$ and projects the updated $\vgao$ back into $U$.

 \paragraph{Efficient Implementation.} Running Algorithm~\ref{alg:method} on $\Dprx$ based on the learning of a large LM remains computationally intensive, as the inner loops involve training the LM for all $T$ steps with GD and computing the Hessian matrix.
 Therefore, we limit the outer loop to just one epoch and employ stochastic gradient descent (SGD) with a small batch size in the inner loops, which is based on a small proxy LM with $N^\prx$ parameters ($N^\prx \ll N$) to be trained for $T^\prx$ steps ($T^\prx \ll T$).
 To recover any lost long-range training dynamics, we run Algorithm~\ref{alg:method} multiple times by setting $\vtheta_0$ to the checkpoints at different large-scale pre-training stages of the proxy LM and then average the obtained data quality scores on $\Dprx$.
 Specifically, we first train the proxy LM for $T$ steps and save $M$ checkpoints $\left[\vtheta_0^{(1)}, \vtheta_0^{(2)}, \cdots, \vtheta_0^{(M)}\right]$ in every $\lfloor \frac{T}{M} \rfloor$ steps.
-Then, the quality scores are given by
+Then, the quality scores are given by {

-where $\operatorname{PMP-Solver}$ refers to Algorithm~\ref{alg:method}.
+} where $\operatorname{PMP-Solver}$ refers to Algorithm~\ref{alg:method}.
 We also incorporate several practical optimization techniques to further reduce the computational overhead, as described in Appendix~\ref{app:proxy}.